 ODK selects Teacher of the Year at Florida Southern College Honors Convocation

 LAKELAND, Fla.
-(April 27, 2007) — Dr. Richard R. Burnette, Jr., director of student disability services at Florida Southern College, was voted “Teacher of the Year” by Omicron Delta Kappa, the honorary leadership fraternity, at the annual Honors Convocation held April 18.
+(May 16, 2005) — William Gregory, assistant communication professor and holder of the George and Dorothy Forsythe Chair in Advertising at Florida Southern College, was voted “Teacher of the Year” by Omicron Delta Kappa, the honorary leadership fraternity, at the annual Honors Convocation held April 20.

 About Florida Southern College

 Founded in 1885, Florida Southern College is a private, comprehensive, United Methodist college with a liberal arts core.
 The college maintains its commitment to academic excellence through 38 undergraduate majors and distinctive graduate programs in business administration, education, and nursing.
 Florida Southern has a 14:1 student/faculty ratio, provides strong student/faculty mentorship programs, boasts 24 NCAA Division II national championships, and is ranked by U. S. News and World Report as one of the top ten Southern Comprehensive Colleges-Bachelors.
 Located on scenic Lake Hollingsworth, Florida Southern is the home of the world’s largest single-site collection of Frank Lloyd Wright architecture.